Automatic MySQL and FTP backup

 cp automysqlbackup.conf myserver.conf

-# Your MySQL username CONFIG_mysql_dump_username='username' # Your MySQL password CONFIG_mysql_dump_password='password' # IP or DNS of MySQL server (e.g. localhost if it's the same machine) CONFIG_mysql_dump_host='servername.serverpark.com' # Where to store the backup (locally) CONFIG_backup_dir='/home/username/mysqlbackups'
+# Your MySQL username CONFIG_mysql_dump_username='username' # Your MySQL password CONFIG_mysql_dump_password='password' # IP or DNS of MySQL server # (e.g. localhost if it's the same machine) CONFIG_mysql_dump_host='name.serverpark.com' # Where to store the backup (locally) CONFIG_backup_dir='/home/username/sqlbackups'

 Now you’re good to go running your first backup!